promaster-sdk/property/packages/react-property-selectors/README.md

 Hooks for building UI for selection of property values

-> **NOTE:** Starting with v9 the component based versions of the selectors was moved to the `@promaster-sdk/react-properties-selector` package.
+> :warning: **NOTE:** Starting with v9 the component based versions of the selectors was moved to the `@promaster-sdk/react-properties-selector` package.
 Legacy applications must now reference those selectors from this package instead.

-> **NOTE**: Starting with v7 the old component based versions of the selectors are deprecated and the documentation was removed from this readme.
+> :warning: **NOTE**: Starting with v7 the old component based versions of the selectors are deprecated and the documentation was removed from this readme.

 ## Introduction